Davisstef/21D-Coding-Challenge/README.md

 # 21D-Coding-Challenge

-The files herein are the results of my personal 21 day coding challeng at Lighthouse Labs.
+The files herein are the results of my personal 21 day coding challenge at Lighthouse Labs.

 The questions vary, and this is not to be considered an answer key.